ggxx/uclassroom-node/doc/rest-api.md

 Parameters:

-- edxid (required) - The ID of user in Open-Edx
+- edxid (required) - The ID of user in Open edX

+Response:

 ```
 {